-5.4 Audio levels
+6.4 Audio levels

 Behind the "Advanced" key in the software are settings for audio in/out of the interface.
 These are normally factory set and seldom needs adjustment.
 If you do need to change the settings, first make a note of the original values, so that you can revert back to them if needed.

-5.5 AF Detect
+6.5 AF Detect

 In for example cross patch solutions the AF Detect on one radio is used for triggering the PTT on the other radio.
-On radios with a logical output saying "I am receiving" similar to the Squelch output or PL-detect on old analogue radios, this is used.
+On radios with a logical output saying "I am receiving" similar to the Squelch output or PL-detect on old analogue radios, this is mostly used.

-At delivery it will be factory set if the AF detect will be done through a logical I/O from the radio, or if the interface shall measure the AF-level (vox control).
+On older versions it was factory set if the AF detect will be done through a logical I/O from the radio, or if the interface shall measure the AF-level (VOX function).